Distinguished Flying Cross Society: History

 The Distinguished Flying Cross is America's highest award for aerial achievement.
 The award was authorized by United States Congress on July 2, 1926.
 68 years after the inception of the DFC (1994) the Distinguished Flying Cross Society was started.
-Before the formation of DFCS there was no centralized documentation of the recipients of the DFC. the United States government kept no records on DFC recipients so there is no way to know how many received the medal.
+Before the formation of DFCS there was no centralized documentation of the recipients of the DFC.
+The United States government kept no records on DFC recipients so there is no way to know how many received the medal.

 The DFCS offers scholarships for descendants and adopted children of DFC Society members.

 The society has 32 chapters all over the United States and those chapters schedule speaking engagements for Distinguished Flying Cross recipients.

 On March 7, 2020, the Flying Cross Society dedicated a Memorial at Miramar National Cemetery in San Diego, California.
-The dedication too place on the birthday of 100 year old DFCS member and DFC recipient Air Force Brig.
+The dedication took place on the birthday of 100 year old DFCS member and DFC recipient Air Force Brig.
 Gen. Robert L. Cardenas; he was on hand for the dedication.
 Seventy-five members of the DFCS attended the dedication.